 Make every effort possible, without disturbing the peace, to visit the kids.
 The court will want to know how much dad tried, if he tried, to see the kids.
 Did mom refuse?
 Why?
 If she did, without good reason, this will look bad on her part.
 This question, of course, goes both ways.
 If the other parent isn’t a danger to the children, it’s important to foster the relationship between the children and the other parent.

 If you or someone you know is immediately facing a separation where the custody of minor children will be an issue, do not go it alone.
 Having a good lawyer can mean the difference between joint physical custody and minimum parent-time.
-Make sure the court gets the full picture.
+Look into child custody lawyers in Utah, schedule a custody lawyer free consultation, and most importantly, make sure the court gets the full picture.